Deathspike/gaikan/README.md

 	<div data-if="data.name">Name is set!</div>

 The **data.name** indicates it uses the current data object with the name property.
-This is the following in JavaScript:
+This is the representation:

 	result += '<div>;
 	if (data.name) result += 'Name is set!';